wahur666/ConquestFrontierWarsRay-mirror/docs/trim-framework-port-tracker.md

 That means remaining analysis should favor real screen files next, because the reusable control surface is now much clearer.

+### 6. Batch 07 Confirms The Multiplayer Shell Split

+Batch 07 showed that the legacy multiplayer front end is already split into distinct stages:

+- provider/transport entry: `Menu_netconn.cpp`
+- player-name and join/create setup: `Menu_netsess.cpp`
+- session discovery and join/create: `Menu_netsess2.cpp`
+- live lobby staging and slot/chat/options state: `Menu_mshell.cpp`, `Menu_slots.cpp`
+- host/client load handshake and transfer orchestration: `Menu_netloading.cpp`

+That split is useful and should survive the port, but the implementation shape should change:

+- networking/session state moves into presenter/services instead of `Frame` subclasses
+- screen nodes own only UI state and transitions
+- app-specific screens like `Menu_options.cpp`, `Menu_Toolbar.cpp`, and `Menu_SysKitSaveLoad.cpp` stay out of framework-core boundaries

 ## Suggested Next Analysis Order

-1. `Batch 07`
-2. `Batch 04`
+1. `Batch 04`
-3. `Batch 06`
+2. `Batch 06`
-4. `Batch 02`
+3. `Batch 02`
-5. `Batch 08`
+4. `Batch 08`
-6. `Batch 01`
+5. `Batch 01`
-7. `Batch 09`
+6. `Batch 09`

 Reason:

-- Batch 03 and Batch 05 now cover the critical runtime and composite-control mechanics
+- Batch 07 is now covered alongside Batch 03 and Batch 05, so the remaining unknowns are primitive controls and the other screen files that sit on top of them
-- next inspect real multiplayer/menu screens that exercise those controls and modal/shell behavior together
+- Batch 04 should sharpen the control inventory used heavily by `Menu_options.cpp`, `Menu_Toolbar.cpp`, and the menu shells
-- then backfill primitive controls and remaining single-player shell screens
+- Batch 06 can then backfill the remaining front-end screen flows with better control-level context
-- leave peripheral helpers, networking internals, bootstrap, and leftovers until the screen/control surface is mapped
+- leave lower-level media, networking internals, bootstrap, and leftovers until the screen/control surface is fully mapped

 ## Tracker Maintenance Rules